 Can I offer my services to clients outside of my country?

-Yes, you can offer your services to clients outside of your country.
+Yes, you can offer your translation services to clients outside of your country.
 In fact, many translators and language service providers work with clients all over the world.